Lattice-Automation/synbio/README.md

 ## Models

-Designed to have a minimalist API, `synbio` only expects the user to define their `Design` and `Protocol`.
+`synbio` only expects the user to define their `Design` and `Protocol`.
 Several protocols are pre-defined.

 ### Designs